Price: 10.900 isk

 -We operate with small groups, so a few seats make a big difference for us.
 If you need to cancel, please let us know as soon as possible.

 -The tours are available within the advertised period, but we reserve the right to cancel departures, depending on weather conditions and minimum group sizes.
+If GeoIceland ehf is the one canceling the tour, you'll receive a full refund.
 In case of cancellation due to minimum group sizes, you'll receive at least a 3 days notice, and we'll try to help you finding an alternative.

 -Iceland is a place with very unstable weather, so you can expect anything at any time.